 The end result will be a substantial reduction in effort for developers and non-tech users.

 The insurance sector is undergoing a significant transformation.
-The recent past has seen a massive shift in online chatbots and automation programs that simulate human conversations.
+The recent past has seen a massive shift in online chatbots and automation in insurance programs that simulate human conversations.

 But wait!
 That is not all.
 It is getting better.